“We are harder on ourselves than we are on anyone else.”― Anne Burton

 6. Remember loving yourself is a never-ending learning process

 So, when you falter now and then, rise and restart.
-This life has many tomorrows and every new day is an opportunity to get it right.
+This life has many tomorrows, and every new day is an opportunity to get it right.

 However, do keep track of your behavior through journaling.
 This is an excellent way to see your progress at being kinder to yourself and serving as a positive force to the people who matter to you.

-7. Turn to reflecting instead of criticizing
+7. Turn to reflecting and analyzing instead of criticizing yourself

 Nobody is perfect.
 Everybody makes mistakes.
 However, instead of making it a habit to remind yourself of your flaws and having an internal dialogue discussing what is wrong with you, reflect on yourself instead.

 Reflection brings to light what you did wrong, but it also spurs personal correction.

 With reflection, you take steps to rise above your failures, and it is highly effective in proving to your inner critic that turning things around is possible and that you are greater than your mistakes.

 Replace your negative thoughts with realistic thoughts.